The Rejected Stone

 The irony expressed in the first verse compels us to wonder how those so-called expert builders could have rejected a stone that would became the chief cornerstone.
 A general answer is found in Isaiah’s prophecy: “‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the LORD.
 ‘As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts’” (Is.
 55:8 & 9).
 A more specific answer is given us two chapters earlier in Isaiah 53 which portrays the unexpected sacrifice of Messiah.

 At his first coming, God’s servant was despised and rejected because he came not to rule but rather to bear our sins and carry our sorrows.
-In this atoning work, God provided us with what we are reluctant to admit that we need, redemption and reconciliation.
+By means of his atoning work, God provided us with what we are reluctant to admit that we need, redemption and reconciliation.
 Israel stumbled at the thought of Messiah needing to die as a substitutionary sacrifice for our sins in order to restore us to fellowship with God.
-God’s people wanted a dynamic leader, someone who would impress the world and quickly establish his dominance over the nations.
-No wonder the nation rejected the stone who came the first time in abject humility but would eventually become the chief cornerstone.
+God’s people wanted a dynamic leader, someone who would impress the world and quickly establish Israel’s dominance over the nations.
+No wonder the nation rejected the stone who came the first time in humility but would eventually become the chief cornerstone.
 Only Yahweh could have accomplished something so “marvelous,” so unthinkable from a human standpoint.